Codecademy/docs/content/python/concepts/built-in-functions/terms/input/input.md

 ---
-Title: 'input()'
+Title: "input()"
-Description: 'Prompts the user for data and returns it as a string.'
+Description: "Prompts the user for data and returns it as a string."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Input'
+  - "Input"
-  - 'Methods'
+  - "Methods"
-  - 'Output'
+  - "Output"
-  - 'Print'
+  - "Print"
-  - 'Strings'
+  - "Strings"
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 The built-in **`input()`** function prompts the user for data that is converted to and returned as a [string](https://www.codecademy.com/resources/docs/python/strings).
 This function is unique in that the environment creates a field to allow users to enter the value.